Fire Safety Act 2021

 Overview

 This Fire Safety Bill amendment focuses on preventing building owners from passing on the costs of fire safety remediation work to leaseholders and tenants.
-The amendment's final form mandates the government to publish draft legislation within 90 days to address this issue and a progress statement within 120 days, rather than immediately prohibiting the cost transfer.
+The bill's progression through Parliament involved several proposed amendments and disagreements between the Commons and Lords, ultimately leading to a commitment to publish draft legislation addressing the issue within 90 days.

 Description